haimeng123/clwed/README.md

 ## Defaults

 ### SettingName: (DEFAULT)/opt1/opt2...

+ - `Superfetch`: (true)/false
+    * true will use an alternate method to get past the `We are unable to serve your request` error
+    * false won't use this method and you may get the error again

  - `PreventImperson`: (false)/true
     * true trims the bot reply immediately if he says "Human:", "Assistant:", "H:" or "A:"